kulcsarrudolf/pasztor.at/content/blog/2018-09-03-why-interfaces.md

 ---
+slug: why-interfaces
+authors:
+- janos
 categories: blog
 date: "2018-09-03T00:00:00Z"
 publishDate: "2018-09-03T00:00:00Z"
 summary: 'I''ve received the same question from a fair number of people: why would you even use interfaces?'
-fbimage: posts/why-interfaces.png
+images:
-googleimage: posts/why-interfaces.png
+- posts/why-interfaces.png
 preview: posts/why-interfaces.jpg
 tags:
-- Development
+- Software Development
-- Clean Code
-- S.O.L.I.D.
 title: Why should you use interfaces?
-twitter_card: summary_large_image
-twitterimage: posts/why-interfaces.png
 ---

 When it comes to interfaces people tend to think that their only use is when you have multiple implementations you can